aehwany/personal-website/README.md

 ## My Personal Website
-Source-code for my personal website built with Javascript and React using functional programming.
+Source-code for my personal website built with Javascript and React and made easily modifiable using modular components and functional programming!

 This website is live at [ahmedelehwany.com](https://ahmedelehwany.com)